shanny01/benchmark/README.md

 ## Example

-This is a basic example which shows you how to use benchmark:
+This is a basic example which shows you how to use benchmark or you can follow the example\_code.R in the example directory of the package:

 ``` r
 library(ggplot2)